nyurik/sqlite-hashes/README.md

 #### IMPORTANT NOTE: ORDERING

 SQLite does NOT guarantee the order of rows when executing aggregate functions.
-A query `SELECT group_concat(v) FROM tbl ORDER BY v` will NOT concatenate values in sorted order, but will use some internal storage order instead.
-Other databases like PostgreSQL support `SELECT string_agg(v ORDER BY v) FROM tbl`, but SQLite does not.
+A query `SELECT group_concat(v) FROM tbl ORDER BY v;` will NOT concatenate values in sorted order, but will use some internal storage order instead.
+Other databases like PostgreSQL support `SELECT string_agg(v ORDER BY v) FROM tbl;`, but SQLite does not.

-One common workaround is to use a subquery, e.g. `SELECT group_concat(v) FROM (SELECT v FROM tbl ORDER BY v)`.
+One common workaround is to use a subquery, e.g. `SELECT group_concat(v) FROM (SELECT v FROM tbl ORDER BY v);`.
 This is NOT guaranteed to work in future versions of SQLite.
 See [discussion](https://sqlite.org/forum/info/a49d9c4083b5350c) for more details.

 In order to guarantee the ordering, you must use a window function.